KarolAltamirano/generator-angular-webpack/app/templates/common/README.md

 ```

 ## CSS assets for bower packages
-Css files from bower packages will be built automatically but assets have to be
+CSS files from bower packages will be built automatically but assets have to be
 copied manually into `/website/css/vendor/`